|

 a.
 Regardless

-of the amount or type of settlement, the LSS CSS shall be the primary point of
+of the amount or type of settlement, the LSS CSS will be the primary point of

 contact between the parties regarding settlement negotiations.

-reason the LSS CSS’s supervisor or the BWC settlement attorney discusses the
+for any reason, the LSS IMS or the BWC settlement attorney discusses the

 c.
 The